iluwatar/java-design-patterns/strategy/README.md

 Real-world example

 > A practical real-world example of the Strategy design pattern in Java is evident in car navigation systems, where algorithm flexibility is paramount.
-Different navigation algorithms (such as shortest route, fastest route, and scenic route) can be used to determine the best path from one location to another.
+Different navigation algorithms (such as shortest-route, fastest-route, and scenic-route) can be used to determine the best path from one location to another.
 Each algorithm encapsulates a specific strategy for calculating the route.
 The user (client) can switch between these algorithms based on their preferences without changing the navigation system itself.
 This allows for flexible and interchangeable navigation strategies within the same system.

 In plain words

-> Strategy pattern allows choosing the best-suited algorithm at runtime.
+> The strategy pattern allows the selection of the best-suited algorithm at runtime.

 Wikipedia says